tinybeachthor/darkbox.js/README.md

 ## Usage

-1. Copy files from [/dist](https://github.com/WhoMeNope/darkbox.js/tree/master/dist) to your project.
+1. Copy files from [/dist](https://github.com/WhoMeNope/darkbox.js/tree/master/dist) to your project

 2. Include darkbox in your website